10 Top Tips for Windows 10

 By default the taskbar displays windows and apps from the current desktop.
 To change this behaviour, head to Start > Settings > System > Multi-tasking > Virtual Desktops and select the 'All desktops' option from the pull-down menu.

-Also in relation to the above you can change the Alt Tab so that it moves the applications across all the desktops
+Also in relation to the above you can change the Alt Tab keyboard combo so that it moves the applications across multiple desktops instead of the desktop you currently happen to be on.

 No this isn't a new band.
 If you haven't tried this already grab hold of the title bar and shake that window.
 Note that all the other windows are minimised.
 Give the window another shake, and all the windows come back, or rather maximised.
 A handy tool should you want to rearrange your desktop windows.